JackTDC/JackTDC/README.md

 <div align="center">

-### 💬 "In a world full of players, be the one who creates the game."
+### 💬 "Great developers don't just use technology—they shape it."

 </div>